 For academic questions, we have to rely on experts for facts and for interpretation of the facts.

-To test the credibility of a claim made by a source, consider the following questions:
+To test the truth of a claim made by a source, consider the following questions:

 A) The Claim: